aipmtdaisy/low_resource_language_eval_Tibetan/METHODOLOGY.md

 ### 9.1 Current Limitations

 #### Limitation 1: No Ground Truth Verification
-- We infer answer key errors from model agreement, but haven't verified through expert review yet
+- We infer answer key errors from model agreement, but haven't verified by human expert review yet
 - Consensus may be wrong if all models share the same systematic misunderstanding
-- **Mitigation**: Use tiered confidence levels; higher tiers = higher confidence

 #### Limitation 2: Limited Model Diversity and Evaluation Dataset
 - Only 2 model families (Gemini, Claude) used for consensus
 - Agreement may be stronger with more diverse model families
 - Dataset is small as TLUE only released a small subset of the full eval test set
-- **Future work**: Add GPT-5, Llama, Qwen families etc. Evaluate with full datasets

 #### Limitation 3: Language-Specific Bias Unclear
 - Cannot determine if judge bias is language-specific or general
 - Tibetan+Chinese bilingual context may amplify or reduce bias
 - Cross model llm-as-judge evaluation is not performed
-- **Future work**: Test judge bias on monolingual subsets

 #### Limitation 4: No Subject-Level Analysis of Filtering Impact
-- Current analysis is dataset-level only
+- Current analysis is dataset-level only.
+While we have subject-level result, the dataset per subject is too small to make any conclusion
 - Different subjects may have different answer key quality
-- **Future work**: Analyze per-subject improvement from filtering

 #### Limitation 5: Manual Review Not Performed
 - Tier 1-2 questions identified but not manually corrected
 - Cannot provide "corrected" answer keys without expert review
-- **Recommendation**: TLUE maintainers should conduct expert review

 ### 9.2 Future Work
 1. **Expert review of Tier 1-2 questions**: Recruit Tibetan language experts to review 107 high-confidence disagreements
 2. **Subject-level analysis**: Compute per-subject improvement from filtering
 3. **Cross-benchmark comparison**: Compare TLUE filtering impact to MMLU, C-Eval filtering
-4. **Expand model coverage**: Add GPT-5, Llama, Qwen to consensus validation
+4. **Expand model coverage**: Add GPT-5 and other models to consensus validation
 5. **Judge bias across languages**: Test if bias exists in monolingual (Tibetan-only, Chinese-only) subsets
 6. **Test GPT-5 as judge**: Compare judge bias between Gemini and GPT-5 judges
 7. **Community validation platform**: Build platform for crowdsourced expert for low resource language to review flagged questions
 8. **Dynamic benchmark**: Create versioned enhanced TLUE eval frame with continuous quality improvement based on model feedback
-9. **Automated bias detection**: Develop tools to automatically detect judge bias in evaluation workflows
+9. **Automated bias detection**: Develop tools to automatically detect judge bias in evaluation workflows 10 **Expand eval datasets**: Current released TLUE is a small size dataset, require larger datasets to objectively evaluate model performance.
 ---

 ## 10. Conclusion